Contact us

 Treatment Of CCR As Credit And Market Risk

-• Although CCR has been historically classified under credit risk, but the treatment of CCR as a market risk was also developing since 1990s.
-It’s treatment as market risk was largely relegated to pricing in a credit valuation adjustment (CVA), prior to the financial crisis of 2007-2009.
+• While Counterparty Credit Risk (CCR) has historically been categorized under credit risk, the consideration of CCR as a market risk started evolving in the 1990s.
+Its treatment as a market risk was primarily confined to factoring in a credit valuation adjustment (CVA) before the 2007-2009 financial crisis.

 • The complexities of risk-managing this price aspect of a derivatives portfolio did not become apparent until the crisis.
 Prior to the crisis, credit spreads for financial institutions were relatively stable and the CVA was a small portion of the valuation of banks’ derivatives portfolios.
 During the crisis, both credit spreads and exposure amounts for derivative transactions experienced wide swings, and the combined effect resulted in both large losses and large, unusual gains.

-• The traditional credit risk view is that the credit risk of the counterparty can be managed at inception or through collateral arrangements set up in advance, but there is little that can be done once the trades are in place.
-At default the financial institution must replace the trades of the defaulting counterparty in the market all at once in order to rebalance its book.
-A large emphasis is placed on risk mitigants and credit evaluation as a result.
+• The traditional credit risk view suggests managing counterparty credit risk at inception or through pre-arranged collateral agreements, with limited options once trades are in place.
+Upon default, replacing the trades of the defaulting counterparty in the market becomes necessary to rebalance the book, emphasizing risk mitigants and credit evaluation.

 • The dual nature of CCR leads to many measures that capture some important aspects of CCR.